 R5 is called for in Flex Areas 1 through 4.
 In Flex Area 1 where there are smaller lots, this maximum density ensures that homes and small multifamily style developments are possible.
 In areas with larger parcels, R5 would allow for more significant multifamily development than possible with R5A.
 The suitability of such apartment complexes will depend on the character of existing surrounding development.
-Compatibility of High Density Residential zoning may also develop.
+Compatibility of High Density Residential zoning may also change over time as these flex areas develop.
 Distance or buffering from industrial or certain commercial sites may be necessary.
 Flex Areas 4 through 6 are largely outside of Town limits meaning annexation or some other means of utility extension would be required to develop at this density.

-^{} Zoning Districts permitted in current ordinances, but not present in the Plan Area at the time of drafting.
+\ Zoning Districts permitted in current ordinances, but not present in the Plan Area at the time of drafting.